dhanekom/dbmigrator/README.md

 # dbmigrator

-An app that helps you to easily migrate your DB structure.
+An app that helps you to easily migrate DB structures.

 ## Features